Alpha Mom Holiday Gift Guide 2012

 1. Cool Typography Pencils: I’ve always loved monogrammed pencils.
 These take it to the next level with inside jokes (like classic rap verses and Twin Peaks memories) and inspirational, but witty sayings.
 One Up Designs seems to have the largest selection, but Patch NYC has less irreverent sets.
 (Last year I gave my son and husband pencils with the sayings of our Family Manifesto on them).

 2. Breakdancing Plastic Figures: inspired by the classic green army men plastic toys, these breakdancing b-boy and b-girl plastic figures are my kind of toy.
 Don’t fight, dance.
-You can get a small set for $1.95 or invest in a 20-pack bag for $29.95.

 3. Personalized Photo Notepads from Pinhole Press: every year, I make a bunch of photo notepads for the family.
 My husband’s is always a stocking stuffer and this year I’m making one for my son to.
 I loved stationery as a child and think it’s time that my 9 year old gets one, too.
 Here’s an explanation of how I designed the personalized photo notepads.